Open benchmark · 2026-05 snapshot

 Open every artifact

-open results/README.md
+open results/final-report.md